 But, some apps like LibreOffice doesn’t fit well in terms of look and with no Global menu integration.

-As this is still under development, there is not a single stable release yet, we can hope all application can integrate well with this new desktop.
+As this is still under development, there is no single stable release yet; we can hope all applications can integrate well with this new desktop.

-Performance wise, it is decent.
+Performance-wise, it is decent.
 It uses the SDDM display manager and KWin window manager.
 I have it installed in virt-manager and ran it for 10+ hours.
-It is clocking around ~950 MB of RAM and CPU is hovering 1% to 2% at idle state.
+It is clocking around ~950 MB of RAM and the CPU is hovering 1% to 2% at idle state.
 However, it may increase based on your workload.

-Responsiveness – I felt a very minor lag while opening up the application list, minimize, maximize.
-Maybe nothing, but worth to note.
+Responsiveness – I felt a minor lag while opening up the application list, minimising, and maximising.
+Maybe nothing, but worth noting.

 Things to miss in Cutefish OS if you are a long time Linux user

-A lot of things are missing in this desktop if you compare this to the well-developed and matured desktops today.
-Many of them we take as granted in KDE or GNOME are not available, yet.
+Many things are missing in this desktop if you compare this to the well-developed and matured desktops today.
+We take many of them as granted in KDE or GNOME are not available yet.

-Here are some of the features of this desktop or distribution which I think still require before the first stable release.
+Here are some of the features of this desktop or distribution which I think are still required before the first stable release.

 - Workspaces, or multiple desktops